tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### SDL2 Event Handler

 The event handler module consumes all SDL2 events in the queue and handles them.
 These are mostly input events.
+It also implements mouse and keyboard based selection (See **Events**).

-Load using `frts/Sdl2EventHandler` in the `updateModules` (recommended) or `renderModules` section of the load file.
+Load using `frts/SDL2EventHandler` in the `updateModules` (recommended) or `renderModules` section of the load file.

-Will identify itself by the name and type `frts::Sdl2EventHandler`.
+Will identify itself by the name and type `frts::SDL2EventHandler`.
 It can also be found in the static class `Sdl2Ids`

 ### Input Handler